RolandJansen/intermix/test/distTest/README.md

 check the error console.
 If the test is done, don't forget to shutdown the server (in the terminal window hit ctrl-c).

+### Notes

-To avoid confusion: npm/bower packages are build differently.
-Bower uses the latest commit in the master branch of the local repository clone while npm uses the files on disk.
-The difference is, that changes on files are immediately available on every test run in the Commonjs test while you have to "git add/commit" the changes to be available on all other tests.
+The Bower build uses the head commit in the local master branch while npm uses the files on disk.
+This means that local changes are not available in all tests until you commit them.
+If you want to try out sth. that you don't want to publish, do a commit and then "git reset --hard HEAD~".

+Bower build can take some time, even on fast machines.

+Test suite is verified to run on Windows and Linux with Chrome and Firefox.
+Other configurations may work.